Children's parties - geocaching - orienteering - permits - volunteering

 Hamsterley Forest is a working forest and welcomes those members of the public who wish to visit for recreational purposes.
 Those who wish to use the forest estate for a specific purpose will require a permit.

-The Forestry Commission issues permits for many different reasons including survey work, events such as rallies, firewood permits and those users requiring vehicle access.
-If you wish to acquire a permit, are unsure whether your proposed activity requires a permit or for further information about the permit system please contact Laura Turtle or telephone 01388 488312.
+The Forestry Commission issues permits for many different reasons including survey work and events such as rallies.
+If you wish to acquire a permit, are unsure whether your proposed activity requires a permit or for further information about the permit system please contact the rangers at Hamsterley Forest or telephone 01388 488312.

 If you want to get some fresh air and make a difference in your local forest, the Forestry Commission and partner organisations offer a number of opportunities to lend a hand with a variety of projects and events.